mmaitland300/organizer_project/README.md

 ## What It Does

 - **Scan Your Folders:**
-  Recursively scans directories to gather file details like size, modification date, and audio metadata (duration, sample rate, channels).
+  Recursively scans directories to gather file details like size, name, modification date, and audio metadata (duration, sample rate, channels).

 - **Filtering & Searching:**
   Use filters to quickly find samples by name or see only unused samples.